icinganalysis/icinganalysis.github.io/content/water_drop_evaporation_thread.md

 ## A "mini-thread" on the evaporation of water drops

+## Summary

-This thread will have a mix of NACA-era and post-NACA era data.
+This thread will have a mix of NACA-era and post-NACA era data on water drop evaporation.

 ## Topics: